Building Performance

 The wide range of crises being experienced due to the effects of climate change are well understood scientifically; yet the impacts of these crises on the built environment still remain largely unaddressed for communities in which we reside.
 Creating high performance buildings is important because more thoughtful planning, design, and construction of the built environment can help meet the objectives and performance targets necessary for achieving resiliency and developing sustainable architecture.
 Building Performance focuses on improving the measurable ways architecture can be resource efficient (energy, water, waste) in addition to improving environmental quality for building occupants.

-Preparing students for professional practice.
+Preparing for professional practice and licensure

 What will I learn and what courses do I need to complete?